JCresent/MyWebServer/README.md

 # MyWebServer
-Web program in Java that mimics the HTTP/1.1 Protocol
+Web Server program in Java that mimics the HTTP/1.1 Protocol
+> Currently only supports the GET and HEAD functions of HTTP